 You have a couple of options in terms of how you want to get to the wall.
 You can walk up to the wall (30-40 minutes, according to some estimates) or take a cable lift up.
 At the end of the trip, you can walk back down, take the cable ride, or ride down via the toboggan slide.

-Travel tip: If you are visiting during the hot, humid months, always opt for the cable ride.
-Trust me, you’ll have plenty of chances to walk once you get to the Great Wall.
+Travel tip: If you are visiting during the hot, humid months, always opt for the cable lift.
+You will thank me for it.
+Trust me, you’ll have time to walk once you get to the Wall.

 Should I Take the Cable Ride or Toboggan Slide Down?

 The toboggan slide looked interesting, though I had wondered if it was safe and easy to operate.
 Since I booked a private tour and it included the cable ride (both ways), I didn’t spend too much time thinking about it.
 Our ride was already paid for.

 On the day of our visit, my family and I got a nice and easygoing tour guide.
 As we walked towards the cable ride ticket purchasing window, I nonchalantly asked whether she tried the toboggan slide.
 She apparently loved the toboggan and offered to get us either toboggan tickets, cable tickets, or a mix for our group if we are interested.

 She didn’t have to say it twice.
 We jumped on the offer.